Significant-Gravitas/AutoGPT/BULLETIN.md

 Whether built-in support for the others will be added back in the future is subject to discussion, feel free to pitch in: https://github.com/Significant-Gravitas/Auto-GPT/discussions/4280

-## Refactoring of global state
-The config object 'singleton' has been refactored to ease the path to our re-arch.

 ## Further fixes and changes
 Take a look at the Release Notes on Github! https://github.com/Significant-Gravitas/Auto-GPT/releases/tag/v0.4.0